By Seth S. Leopold M.D., Professor, UW Orthopaedics & Sports Medicine

 - severe cardiac complications (which can be fatal).

 If the complication rates were doubled in same-day both-knee surgery we'd call that a tie since you'd have to have the operation twice if you did it on separate surgical dates.
 However the complication rates for all the complications listed above are more than double with same-day both-knee surgery.
-The absolute magnitude of the risk of heart attack is still not huge but the difference was noticeable; the risk of needing a blood transfusion went up considerably though.
-To give you an idea I very rarely need to give patients blood after a single knee surgery but it is not at all uncommon if we do both at once.
-Finally the overall length of hospital stay may be a bit longer with same-day both-knee surgery.
+In addition, the overall length of hospital stay may be a bit longer with same-day both-knee surgery.

 So in view of this why would anyone want to do them both at once?
 My observation is there are two sets of feelings on the part of patients about this.
 Some people are risk-averse and want to minimize the risk as completely as possible; clearly they would want to do one knee at a time.
 Other people are what I call therapy-averse (or pain-averse) meaning they want to minimize the overall length of time they are either in physical therapy (perhaps for work reasons) and the overall length of time they are uncomfortable from the surgery.
-Provided they don't mind the increase in risk these are good candidates for same-day both-knee surgery.
+Provided they don't mind the increase in risk they may be good candidates for same-day both-knee surgery, though as a surgeon I am so risk averse that I seldom will recommend this.

 What is fluid on the knee?
 What is joint effusion?